haugene/docker-transmission-openvpn/docs/tips-tricks.md

 then you might consider trying to mount a host device and see if that works better.
 Setting up a TUN device is probably easiest to accomplish by installing an OpenVPN package for the NAS.
 This should set up the device and you can mount it.
-There are some issues involved running it on Synology NAS, Please see following issue that discusses [solutions](https://github.com/haugene/docker-transmission-openvpn/issues/1542#issuecomment-793605649)
+There are some issues involved in running it on Synology NAS, Please see following issue that discusses [solutions](https://github.com/haugene/docker-transmission-openvpn/issues/1542#issuecomment-793605649)

 #### Systemd Integration
-On many modern linux systems, including Ubuntu, systemd can be used to start the transmission-openvpn at boot time, and restart it after any failure.
+On many modern Linux systems, including Ubuntu, systemd can be used to start the transmission-openvpn at boot time, and restart it after any failure.

 Save the following as `/etc/systemd/system/transmission-openvpn.service`, and replace the OpenVPN PROVIDER/USERNAME/PASSWORD directives with your settings, and add any other directives that you're using.